Rohit-beep-droid/Rohit-beep-droid/README.md

 - Hi, I’m @Rohit-beep-droid
-- I’m interested in Python, Java, HTML, and JavaScript.
+- I’m interested in Python, Java, C/C++, and JavaScript.
 - I’m currently learning C/C++ and a full-time university student.
+- I'm seeking an internship as a SWE or Data Engineer.
-- I’m looking to collaborate on any project regarding Python or Java.
+- I’m also looking to collaborate on any project regarding Python or Java.
 - How to reach me rohit7barua@gmail.com